PARENT HANDBOOK

 ↟ If your child is sick and cannot attend school, please text or call us so that we do not wait for them at the trailhead.

-↟ If you know in advance that you will miss a day for vacation, etc., please email us.
+↟ If you know in advance that you will miss a day for vacation, etc., please email or text us.

 ↟ Please do not pass along this information during pick-up or drop-off.